XueyinJessica/TimeSeries-BankruptcyRate/README.md

 # Result

 The whole training time of four models was less than 3 mins.
 Our final model is the emsemble of four models, which is the average of their predictions, this gives RMSE 0.19 on test data.
 We finally ranked top **3** among 22 teams in the class competition.
 The top 1 solution used ensemble of **10** models of type SARIMA, SARIMAX, VAR and VARX, which I think is not really useful in real life/industry.

+# Deliverable

+Check the *Data* folder for train and test data

+Check the *Rcode* folder for SARIMA and VAR implementation code